Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-The tree family~$\mathcal{K}$ corresponds to trees where onto each node we graft a red or blue tree; see Figure~\ref{fig:supertrees}.
-By Lagrange inversion, these supertrees~$\mathcal{K}$ are thus enumerated by a nice combinatorial sum:
+The tree family~$\mathcal{K}$ corresponds to trees where onto each node we graft a red or blue tree; one can also draw them like done in Figure~\ref{fig:supertrees}.
+By Lagrange inversion, these supertrees~$\mathcal{K}$ are thus enumerated by a neat combinatorial sum: